Planetary Science Research Discoveries

 Lunar Prospector: U. S. Discovery-class mission to the Moon launched on January 6, 1998.
 Its instruments were designed to provide global maps and data sets of the Moon's composition and magnetic and gravity fields from a low polar orbit.
 The mission lasted 18 months and ended July 31, 1999 with a controlled crash landing into a crater at the Moon's south pole.

-Lunar Reconnaissance Orbiter: NASA's Lunar Reconnaissance Orbiter (LRO) is a Moon-orbiting mission scheduled to launch in the fall of 2008.
-Its low-polar orbit and instrument payload will be used to acquire new data in support of future human landing sites and resource exploration including polar volatiles (especially water ice).
-These data will include high-resolution imaging and topography, lunar radiation environment, and global surface composition.
-The Lunar Crater Observation and Sensing Satellite (LCROSS) will launch with LRO, then travel independently for a controlled crash into a permanently-shadowed crater at the lunar south pole to support our search for water ice.
+Lunar Reconnaissance Orbiter: NASA's Lunar Reconnaissance Orbiter (LRO) is a Moon-orbiting mission launched in the fall of 2008.
+Its low-polar orbit and instrument payload is acquiring new data in support of future human landing sites and resource exploration including polar volatiles (especially water ice).
+These data include high-resolution imaging and topography, lunar radiation environment, and global surface composition.
+Link to the Lunar Observer Laser Altimeter.
+Link to the Lunar Reconnaissance Orbiter Camera.
+The Lunar Crater Observation and Sensing Satellite (LCROSS) launched with LRO, then traveled independently for a controlled crash on October 9, 2009 into a permanently-shadowed crater at the lunar south pole to support the search for water ice.
+An estimated 5.6 ± 2.9% by mass water ice was reported in the regolith at the LCROSS impact site, Cabeus crater.

 Magma: Term applied to molten rock in the interior of a planet or moon.
 When it reaches the surface, magma is called lava.